July 16, 2011

 Last October, my mother had a bad spell and was not generally expected to recover.
 I headed up to Cushing immediately and found Anne Roundy already on the scene; Katharyn couldn’t come till that evening and Roger was on his way from San Diego.
 From time to time Anne would sing to my mother and I joined in when I knew the words.
 It’s just something you do at the bedside of someone who is dying.
 Anne and my mother always used to tell jokes, and Anne recounted one for her then.

 It seems that Forest Gump died and went to heaven.
-Saint Peter meets him and says, “It’s getting really crowded here and we have had to institute an admission test.”
+Saint Peter met him and said, “It’s getting really crowded here and we have had to institute an admission test.”
 Forest Gump says Oh OK.
 Saint Peter says “There are three questions.
 I’ll tell you the questions, then you go off and come back when you feel ready.”
 Forest Gump says Un huh.
 Saint Peter says “Here are the three questions.
 First, how many days of the week start with ‘T?’
 Second, how many seconds are in a year?
 And third, what is God’s first name?”
 Forest Gump says Uh huh and goes off to think about it.
 He’s back the next day and Saint Peter is surprised to see him so soon.
 Forest Gump says, “Oh, a couple of the questions were tricky, but one I knew right away.”
 Saint Peter says, “OK, how many days of the week start with ‘T?’”
 Forest Gump says “Two.”
 Saint Peter is nodding as Forest Gump continues, “Today and tomorrow.”
 Saint Peter does a classic double-take and says, “Wel-l-l that wasn’t the answer I was looking for but I’ll take it.
 Now, how many seconds are in a year?”
 Forest Gump says “Twelve.”
 Saint Peter goes “Twelve?!?”
 Forest Gump says “January second, February second, March second…” Saint Peter has to give him that one too.
 “Now, what is God’s first name?”
 Forest Gump says “Oh, that was the easy one.”
 Saint Peter says “Oh really?
 So what is God’s first name?”
 “Andy.”
 “Andy??!?? ” “Andy walks with me, Andy talks with me, Andy tells me I am his own…”

 We all laugh, then Anne and I, without any premeditation, break out singing “In the Garden.”
 My mother — on her deathbed, mind you — raises a hand and says, “Oh no, not that.
 It’s so overdone.”